-These are the terms and conditions (“Terms and Conditions”) under which you book your cruise holiday and travel on any Carnival Cruise Lines’ product we sell you.
+These are the terms and conditions (“Terms and Conditions”) under which you book your cruise holiday and travel on any Carnival Cruise Line’ product we sell you.
 You are bound by these terms and conditions, so it is important you read them carefully.
-Carnival/Carnival Cruise Lines/We/Our/Us means Carnival plc.
+Carnival/Carnival Cruise Line/We/Our/Us means Carnival plc.
 You are entering into this contract with Carnival plc trading as Carnival Australia , ARBN 107 998 443.

 In these Terms and Conditions, words which appear in italics have the meaning set out in the Dictionary in clause 32.